Putting Your Feet First

 At Talaria Podiatrist, we provide a diverse range of treatment options near Eaglemont tailored to your specific needs.
 Whether you’re a student or a senior, our objective is to improve your mobility while minimising pain.
 We recognise that everyone is different, and what works for one person may not be useful for another.
 Our experienced podiatrists will create a customised management plan for you, which may involve shockwave therapy, strapping, footwear guidance, stretching and strengthening exercises, orthotics, and needling.
 In rare cases, surgery may be considered for severe plantar fasciitis, although it is not commonly required.

-Ready to experience comfort with each step and walk confidently in Eaglemont?
+Ready to step into comfort and walk with confidence in Eaglemont?

 Your Plantar Fasciitis Questions Answered